 The media has now declared defeat.
 In the same recent Times article, the title read: “Reaching ‘herd immunity’ is Unlikely in the U.S., Experts Now Believe.”
 (You can find the same headlines all over the internet.)
 Yong admits that herd immunity is “mathematically impossible” with our current vaccines.

 But those who have resigned themselves to the endless continuation of the pandemic are among those least likely to be victims of it.
 If we care about the lives of the vulnerable, marginalized, and sick, then the question is not “will the pandemic end?” but “what must be done to end the pandemic?”
-Remember that the responses and rhetoric of those in power to the pandemic are symptoms of a diseased neoliberal society and polity.
+Remember that the responses and rhetoric of those in power to the pandemic are symptoms of a society and polity governed by neoliberal ideas of individuality and personal responsibility in the free market.
 Serious efforts to end the pandemic are not made because demagogues spread misinformation and lies, there is bipartisan indifference to the suffering of ordinary people, reactionaries fight aggressively against basic public health interventions like masking, and the ruling class is doing just fine in all of this, continuing to make massive profits.

 We do not need to accept the status quo as inevitable.
 The policy choices that have prolonged the pandemic are an assault on basic freedom; people cannot live their lives freely when under the threat of a dangerous virus.
 We should all still desire an outcome that reduces the spread of the virus as much as possible, rather than reconciling ourselves to it.
 We should want this because it will reduce human suffering and death, in both the short term and the long term, and as human beings it’s our responsibility to care for one another.
 When asked whether we should “still aim for zero [cases]”, Dr. Feigl-Ding said in a recent interview with World Socialist Web Site: